 The difference is in the bonus features: NordVPN has great bonus features like Double VPN, Onion over VPN, and Obfuscated servers, which CyberGhost doesn't offer.

 Meanwhile, NordVPN has passed several audits, where their logging policy was verified by PwC (PricewaterhouseCoopers).
 They also hired VerSprite agency to conduct penetration tests on their applications to patch up all potential weak spots.
-Plus, they are offering bug bounties on their HackerOne page.

 Netflix and streaming performance